s-leroux/linkedin-api-wrapper/README.md

 The library is a very thing wrapper.
 It should work with any API endpoint.

+### Obtaining your access token

+LinkedIn uses OAuth2 for authentification and requires user approval.
+Two helpers scripts are provided to obtain those credentials:

+1. First, export the `LINKEDIN_CLIENT_ID` and `LINKEDIN_CLIENT_SECRET` environment variables
+   with the corresponding values for your application
+2. Then, run `oauth-step1.sh`.
+It will open an `x-www-browser` window to the authorization page
+3. Eventually log in to LinkedIn, then grant parmissions to your application
+4. LinkedIn will redirect your browser to `http://localhost:8000`.
+From the URL bar, copy the `code` parameter
+5. Export the code obtained in the previous step as the environment variable `LINKEDIN_CODE`
+6. Run the `oauth-step2.sh` script.
+It will connect to LinkedIn and get an access token for your application using the authorization code.
+7. Copy the access token from the reply.
+It will be the token to use for all subsequent api requests.

+-

 ## Node version
 Require NodeJS >= v7.6
 (_should_ work starting with v7.0 with the `--harmony` flag)